-↓ Please detach alor ng perforated line and mail in the envelop e provided IF you are e not voting via telep hone or the Internet.
-00000333033000000000 6 052215 PLEASE SIGN, DATE AND RETUR RN PROMPTLY IN THE ENCLOSED ENVELO PE.
-PLEASE MARK YO OUR VOTE IN BLUE O R BLACK INK AS SHOWN HER ΕX The Board of Directors recommends a vote "FOR" each of the nominees for director.
-To elect the persons listed below to serve as Class III directors of The Children's Place, Inc. for two-year term and in each case until his successor is duly elected and qualified.
-FOR AGAINST ABSTAIN Norman Ma atthews Class III Director 0 0 0 Kenneth Re eiss Class III Director 0 0 0 Stanley W. Reynolds Class III Director 0 0 0 The Board of Directors recommends a vote "FOR" proposals 2 and 3.
-2. To approve by non-hinding vote, executive compensation as described 0 0 0 0 0 This proxy, when properly executed, will be voted in the manner directed herein by the undersigned stockholder.
-If no direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations for Proposal 2 as specified above.
-This Proxy will not otherwise be voted on any of the other matters to be voted on at the meeting.

-Note: Please sign exactly as your name or names appear on this Proxy.
-When shares are held jointly, each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
-If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
-If signer is a partnership, please sign in partnership name by authorized person.
+Please detach along perforated line and mail in the envelope provided IF you are not voting via telephone or the Internet. ---

+0000033303300000000 6 052215 PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE CLOSED ENVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE O R BLACK INK AS SHOWN HER EΧ The Board of Directors recommends a vo te "FOR" each of the nominees for di rector.
+To elect the persons listed below to serve two-year term and in each case until his: Place, I nc. for a FOR .
+AGAINST ABSTAIN Norman Matthews Class III Director 0 0 0 Kenneth Reiss Class III Director 0 0 0 Stanley W. Reynolds Class III Director 0 0 О The Board of Directors recommends a vo te "FOR" proposals 2 and 3.
+To ratify the appointment of BDO Uses registered public accounting firm of The fiscal year ending January 30, 2016.
+0 0 To approve, by non-binding vote, execu in the proxy statement. tive compensation as described 0 0 0 This proxy, when properly executed, will be stockholder.
+If no direction is made, this prox recommendations for Proposal 2 as specified the other matters to be voted on at the meeti y will be voted in accordance with d above.
+This Proxy will not other n the Éo oard of D irectors o change the address on your account, please check the box at right and i ew address in the address space above.
+Please note that changes to th ame(s) on the account may not be submitted via this method. ignature of Stockholder Date: Signature of Stockholder Date: Note: Please sign exactly as your name or names appear on this Proxy.
+When shar as such.
+If the signer is a corporation, please sign full corporate name by duly re held jointly, each holder should sign.
+When signing as executor, administ orized officer, giving full title as such.
+If signer is a partnership, please sign i ator, attorney, trustee or guardian, plean partnership name by authorized pers ase give on. full title
-Signature of Stockholder